-- Michigan laws are outdated based on motor vehicle accident research. - We advise based on the 2011 AAP Policy statement.
-Having laws reflecting our safety guidance is key. - Children are safest staying in the most protective seat for as long as they fit and seats are clearly labeled. - Cost to families: none.
-This is an opportunity to use the seat they have for a longer period of time. - Updating the Michigan statute provides opportunity for education to families on the safest way to transport children (who are in the car for an average of 3-4 trips per day).
+- Michigan laws are outdated based on motor vehicle accident research. - Children are safest staying in the most protective seats for as long as they fit.
+Seats are clearly labeled. - Pediatricians advise based on the 2011 and updated 2018 AAP Policy statements.
+Having laws align with best practices is key. - Cost to families: none.
+This is an opportunity to use the seat they have for a longer period of time. - Updating the Michigan statute provides opportunity for education to families on the safest way to transport children.